github/docs/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema.md

 | --- | ----------- | -------- | ---- | ------- | ------- |
 | `value` | The text that is rendered.
 Markdown formatting is supported. | {% octicon "check" aria-label="Required" %} | String | {% octicon "dash" aria-label="Not applicable" %} | {% octicon "dash" aria-label="Not applicable" %} |

-{% tip %}
+> [!TIP]

-**Tips:** YAML processing will treat the hash symbol as a comment.
+> YAML processing will treat the hash symbol as a comment.
 To insert Markdown headers, wrap your text in quotes.

-For multi-line text, you can use the pipe operator.
+>

-{% endtip %}
+> For multi-line text, you can use the pipe operator.

 #### Example of `markdown`